sudheerbDev/CleaningData_TidyDataSet/CodeBook.md

 variables with pattern below denote the average for each of the signals 'xyz' is used to denote 3-axial signals in the X, Y and Z directions.

-tbodyacc
+-tbodyacc
-tgravityacc
+-tgravityacc
-tbodyAccjerk
+-tbodyAccjerk
-tbodygyro
+-tbodygyro
-tbodygyrojerk
+-tbodygyrojerk
-tbodyaccmag
+-tbodyaccmag
-tgravityaccmag
+-tgravityaccmag
-tbodyaccjerkmag
+-tbodyaccjerkmag
-tbodygyromag
+-tbodygyromag
-tbodygyrojerkmag
+-tbodygyrojerkmag
-fbodyacc
+-fbodyacc
-fbodyaccjerk
+-fbodyaccjerk
-fbodygyro
+-fbodygyro
-fbodyaccmag
+-fbodyaccmag
-fbodyaccjerkmag
+-fbodyaccjerkmag
-fbodygyromag
+-fbodygyromag
-fbodygyrojerkmag
+-fbodygyrojerkmag

-aggregation performed for each of the variable are denoted with following pattern:
+Aggregation performed for each of the variable are denoted with following pattern:

-mean : Mean value
+-mean : Mean value
-std : Standard deviation value
+-std : Standard deviation value